Skip to main content

 4.2 Where to Report Minor Abuse

-For University Programs, after reporting the incident to either law enforcement or the Idaho Department of Health and Welfare, the incident must also be promptly reported to the Office of Institutional Compliance and Ethics.
+b.
+For Youth-Serving University Programs, after reporting the incident to either law enforcement or the Idaho Department of Health and Welfare, the incident must also be promptly reported to the Office of Institutional Compliance and Ethics.
 The specific steps for reporting suspected Minor Abuse are detailed below.

 If a Minor may be in imminent harm, immediately dial 9-1-1 or activate a blue emergency phone located on campus.
 Otherwise: